mskcc/mimsi/README.md

 ## Questions, Comments, Collaborations?
-Please feel free to reach out, I'm available via email - zieglerj@mskcc.org
+Please feel free to reach out, I'm available via [email](mailto:jziegler820@gmail.com)!

 If you have any issues or feature requests with the tool please don't hesitate to create an issue on this repo.
 We will address them as soon as possible.